zunicd/Language-of-Proteins/notebooks/modelling/README.md

 - ProSE pretrained models outperform ESM, “dlm” and “mt” are pretty equal.

-- Overall best performance is with “avg” pooling
+- Overall best performance is with “avg” pooling.

 - SVM is best universal performer.